Bacto/homeAutomationGuide/Linky.md

 Connect to your ESP8266, go to "Configuration"/"Configure Module" and:
 - In "Module type", select "Generic (0)".
+- Save
-- In "RX GPIO3", select "TInfo RX".
+- In "RX GPIO3", select "TInfo Rx".
+- Save

 Then go to the main page and click on "Console" and configure Teleinfo to use the "Standard" mode: `EnergyConfig standard`